vitorgabrieldevk/Account_Management_System/README.md

 #

-**A seguir, detalharemos as principais funções e como elas atuam no fluxo do sistema.**
+**A seguir, conheça as principais funções e como elas atuam no fluxo do sistema.**

 #### **Controladores:**
 - **AuthController.php** (Autenticação)